mkdocstrings/python/docs/usage.md

       do_something: false
 ```

-These options affect how the documentation is collected from sources and renderered:
+These options affect how the documentation is collected from sources and rendered:
 headings, members, docstrings, etc.

 ::: mkdocstrings_handlers.python.handler.PythonHandler.default_config